anilchintala/Shadow-RPC-Operator/shadow-rpc-install-script/README.md

 # Notes on install script

+IMPORTANT: This script will only work on a Solana Server Program machine at an Equinix data center.
+For all other machiens, please see our

 Security updates, choose your password, set up user with sudo permissions:
 ```
 sudo apt update -y;echo -ne '\n' | sudo apt upgrade -y;sudo apt-get dist-upgrade;echo -ne '\n' | adduser sol;echo "sol:[PASSWORD]" | chpasswd;usermod -aG sudo sol;su - sol